Ford-Luxoft/os_sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 ## Introduction

-This proposal offers using CMake build system for compilation ATF project instead of qmake tool.
+This proposal offers using CMake build system for compilation Automated Test Framework (ATF) project instead of qmake tool.

 ## Motivation

-Extending sdl_atf with new dependencies and new code requires seamless integration with build system.
+Extending of ATF with new dependencies and new code requires seamless integration with build system.
 Existing qmake and make systems are not expandable and adding any supplementary components is rather complicated.
 CMake is able to provide clear dependency structure, seamless integration with 3rd party libraries, and easy expandable project structure.